dartmouth-cs52/dartmouth-cs52.github.io/assignments/project/dev-site.md

 Break up large tasks into individual smaller ones, each one should be under a few hours of work.
 The smaller the tasks the faster you will actually work (not just the appearance of speed).
 It is easier to take on a manageable scope issue and work through it than if the issue has multiple steps that quickly become overwhelming to think through.
 Assign each other tasks, a little aggressiveness is good!

+🚀 Create at least 2 issues per team member.
+Create a plan to have a deep wiring of your project so that major parts of your project work and record it as issues.

 ### Milestones